 It’s one of the unpleasant sides of doing business, but unfortunately, it happens more than we like to think: theft by employees or fraudulent activities such as asset misappropriation fraud are more common than physical burglaries or theft by outsiders.
 Asset misappropriation fraud is the act of stealing the company’s property or using it for personal gain, with the breach of trust.
 It’s also referred to as insider fraud.

 Handling asset misappropriation fraud certainly isn’t always easy; even if there is overwhelming evidence, there are certain procedures that need to be followed to ensure all the rights of the suspected employee are respected.
-Here’s everything you need to know about asset misappropriation fraud – and how to deal with it.
+Here’s everything you need to know about how employees fraudulently steal from organizations – and how to deal with it.

 Asset misappropriation fraud is a broad concept and can be committed in various ways.
 It’s important that the employees and staff understand what it is and what is encompasses.
 It can include (but certainly isn’t limited to):